r-c-k/SensorNode/README.md

 rec | Receiving address (tanglestream only). | "GPB9PBNCJTPGF..."
-tag | Tag for Transactions (tanglestream only). | "SensorStream" depth | Depth for tip-selection (tanglestream only). | 3 fetching | Enable continuous fetching from MAM-root when multiple nodes stream from the same seed (mamstream only).| false
+tag | Tag for Transactions (tanglestream only). | "SensorStream" depth | Depth for tip-selection (tanglestream only). | 3 wait | Discards packets till the current packet has been send (mamstream only). | true fetching | Enable continuous fetching from MAM-root when multiple nodes stream from the same seed (mamstream only).| false

 #### First Stream: